 Grab a drink and a bite at the terrace bar of the W Hotel and enjoy a great view of the White House and the Washington Monument.
 While this hotel is also a great choice for accommodation, the Washington Plaza Hotel is a more budget-friendly option.

 Suggested by Moshe from The Top Ten Traveler

-One of the most hip destinations on the west coast, Portland offers a plethora of things to do and great places to eat, for the ultimate weekend getaway.
+One of the most hip destinations in the Pacific Northwest, Portland offers a plethora of things to do and great places to eat, for the ultimate weekend getaway.
 There are gardens to stroll, museums to visit, and food carts to check out at multiple cart pods around the city!